Digital Music Research Network One-day Workshop 2025

 Registration

+We are highly conscious of the cost of living right now, especially for students, and especially in the centre of London.
 Partly for this reason, registration will be free.
-The link will be posted here in due course.
-Capacity is limited so please only book if you’re coming.
+Registration is open from 20th October.
+Capacity is limited so please only book if youâre coming.
 In case of issues, priority will be given to speakers (obviously!).

 Free registration should save attendees not only money but also administrative hassle (of navigating yet another one-time login to a payment portal to pay and/or the none-too-trivial business of attempting to get it reimbursed).
-Refreshment options are available (as below) including some that are good for those on the tightest of budgets.
+Food options are available (as below) including some that are good for those on the tightest of budgets.

 Practicalities